Constitutional Framework

 Two equilibria are technically achievable with tools that exist today.

 In the first, coordination substrates are property — owned, operated, and optimized for the builders' objectives, presenting interfaces designed to extract value from participation while making the extraction invisible.
 Exit is impractical.
 Voice is meaningless.
 The governed discover the terms of their subjection by waking one morning to find that the world has already decided against them.
 Call this the Quiet Foreclosure.
-It is the frictionless default.

 In the second, coordination is infrastructure — governed by rules that apply to builders and users alike, producing receipts that make power inspectable, preserving exit that makes voice credible, grounding the settlement layer in a cost that makes the record durable.
 Conflict persists.
 Politics persists.
 Disagreement about the good persists, as it must.
 What does not persist is unanswerable coercion.